wcfunk/mega-non-model-wgs-snakeflow/Holden-Sept-24-Notes.md

 ## Major Updates
 Eric and I made some changes to accomodate processing new fastq files with the addition of stored gvcf files from a previous run

 1. Configs can largely stay the same as before as long as the ref genome is the same. scaff_groups, chromosomes, and scatters can remain the same.
 You will need to make a new units file.
-I suggest prepping a units file for the new fastqs and merging with the old units in R.
+I suggest prepping a units file for the new fastqs and merging with the old units in R. I will add my updated prep-configs.Rmd here soon.

 2. Update snakemake.
 I used 8.20.4 here